-The ambition of this project is to establish itself as a major summer artistic event for the region, offering Geneva, its inhabitants and its many national and international visitors an outdoor exhibition of high-caliber during the whole summer.
-Initiated and organized by artgenève in collaboration with MAMCO (Geneva’s contemporary art museum) and the City of Geneva, the Biennial is curated by Balthazar Lovay, former director of Fri Art Kunsthalle, Fribourg.
+The ambition of this project is to establish itself as a major summer artistic event for the region, offering Geneva, its inhabitants and its many national and international visitors an outdoor exhibition of high-caliber during the whole summer period.
+Initiated and organized by artgenève in collaboration with the MAMCO (Geneva’s contemporary art museum) and the City of Geneva, the Biennale’s third edition is curated by Devrim Bayar.

-The exhibition has been shaped by an attitude of humility toward the natural elements and the parks when considering relationships of scales and proportions.
-These parks are appreciated for their vast dimensions and the height of their oldest sequoias, but they are just as full of elements that are less perceptible at first glance, such as the subtle constituents of their ecosystems or the invisible logistics that ensure their functioning.
+The exhibition is shaped by the adoption of a humble attitude towards natural elements while considering relationships of scales and proportions.
+These parks are appreciated for their vast dimensions and the height of their oldest sequoias, but they are just as full of elements that are less perceptible at a first glance, such as the subtle constituents of their ecosystems or the invisible logistics that ensure their functioning.

-The artists intervene in this context with works that are as poetic as they are critical, interrogating the current conditions or past history of these places.
-The offered works transform our perceptions, reveal administrative protocols, are grafted onto built elements, work in symbiosis with nature or even escape our notice.
-Subjectively and with humor, the artists illuminate the political stakes linked to so-called “public” space and address social issues: women’s representation, queer visibility, social integration and eco-feminist commitment.
+The artists intervene in this context with works that are as poetic as they are critical, interrogating the current conditions or past histories of these places.
+Works transform our perceptions, reveal administrative protocols, are grafted onto built elements, work in symbiosis with nature and sometimes escape to our attention.
+Subjectively and with humor, artists shed light light on the political stakes linked to the so-called “public” space and address social issues: women’s representation, queer visibility, social integration and eco-feminism.